For this exercise, please download and install this Duplicator archive package into a new empty database.

 Scoll down about 40 or 50 lines.
 You are looking for the register_nav_menus() function.
 It should look more-or-less like this:

-(The theme name, the second argument passed to the esc_html sanitizing function, will be whatever you named the theme at underscores.me ).
+(The theme name, the second argument passed to the esc_html sanitizing function, will be whatever you named the theme at underscores.me.
+The sanitizing functions will be discussed in a later class ).

 What do these elements mean?
 There’s really only two things we need to make note of here.